Analog computation with transcriptional networks: Introduction

 These studies suggest that transcriptional networks are an expressive and reliable target for implementing analog computation and other sophisticated dynamical behaviors in cells, i.e., a useful \emph{in vivo} programming language.
 However, the theoretical limits to their power are poorly understood: \emph{How} expressive are these networks?
 What class of analog computations are they able to achieve?
 To answer these questions, we must formalize a precise model of transcriptional networks.
-There are various related approaches to this, typically using Hill functions\cite{alon2019introduction} to control the production rate (positive terms of $\frac{dx}{dt}$) of a transcription factor $X$ (with concentration $x$) and having a single negative term $-\gamma x$, for some constant $\gamma > 0$.
+There are various related approaches to this~\cite{dejong2002modeling}, typically using Hill functions~\cite{alon2019introduction} to control the production rate (positive terms of $\frac{dx}{dt}$) of a transcription factor $X$ (with concentration $x$) and having a single negative term $-\gamma x$, for some constant $\gamma > 0$, i.e., linear degradation.

 The latter constraint follows from the idea that, although mechanisms exist to regulate the \emph{production} of $X$ with other transcription factors, \emph{decay} typically occurs through two mechanisms: degradation by proteases, and cell division that increases volume, effectively decreasing concentrations.
-When proteases act non-specifically and/or the latter mechanism is dominant---the regime studied in this paper---the degradation constant $\gamma$ is the same for all transcription factors.
-We model the class of allowable production rates as any \emph{Laurent polynomial}, a generalization of multivariate polynomials to allow negative integer exponents, for instance $x^2 y^{-3} - 4 z^3 w^{-1} + 5$, where negative-exponent factors are repressors and positive-exponent factors are activators.
-We justify in \Cref{sec:justification-laurent} our choice of production rates as approximable by the more standard Hill functions.
-We note prior unpublished work studying the computational power of transcriptional networks for analog computation with a different approximation of Hill-function kinetics than in the current paper~\cite{venturellicompleteness}.
+When proteases act non-specifically\footnote{ \Cref{sec:conclusion} discusses this assumption in more detail. } and/or the latter mechanism is dominant---the regime studied in this paper---the degradation constant $\gamma$ is the same for all transcription factors.